Sylbris/Search_Algorithms/README.md

 your allowed to move left, right , up or down (if that slot is empty). each moving of a marble has a cost depending its color.

+Note: Your not allowed to perform an action and its inverse, so if you move a marble to the left, your not allowed to move it right the turn after.

 Output: